rjwats/esp8266-react/README.md

 board = node32s
 ```

-This is largley left as an exersise for the reader as everyone's requirements will vary.
+This is left as an exersise for the reader as everyone's requirements will vary.

 ### Running the interface locally